What Height Should Dining Room Chairs Be?

 Depth And Width

 When choosing chairs, it is also necessary to ensure that they fit perfectly under the table.
 If the chairs don’t work well, it may cause discomfort to the user or even damage the seats and the table.
-Make sure that the seats will slide below the table without bumping into its legs or base.
-A good practice will be to allow a space of at least 2-inches between any two chairs.
+Ensure the seats slide below the table without bumping into its legs or base.
+A good practice will be to allow a space of at least 2 inches between any two chairs.

 Seat Height